|

 souvlaki if you can find one.
 (Souvlakis you can

 find.
-Drachmas are gone).
+Drachmas are gone, at least for the time being).
 Mykonos town in

 the twenty or more years since I spent my last